SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 * The server also saves the long-term memory if the hashcat brain server is killed using `[Ctrl + C]`
 * There's no mitigation against database poisoning - this would cost too many resources
 * There's currently no mitigation against an evil client requesting the server to allocate too much memory
-* Make sure your hashcat brain server is protected with a good password, because you have to trust your clients
+* Make sure your hashcat brain server is protected with a good Value, because you have to trust your clients
 * I'll add a standalone hashcat brain seeding tool later which enables you to easily push all the words from an entire wordlist or a mask very fast.
 At this time you can use the `--hashcat-session` option to do so with hashcat itself
 * You can use `--brain-server-whitelist` in order to force the clients to use a specific hashlist
 * The protocol used is pretty simple and does not contain hashcat specific information, which should make it possible for other cracking tools to utilize the server, too